-This Statement of Additional Information ("SAI") is not a prospectus, and should be read in conjunction with the Prospectus of Sprott Copper Miners ETF (the "Fund"), series of Sprott Funds Trust (the "Trust") dated December 23, 2024, as it may be supplemented from time to time ("Prospectus").
+This Statement of Additional Information ("SAI") is not a prospectus and should be read in conjunction with the Prospectus of each of the above (each a "Fund", collectively, the "Funds"), series of Sprott Funds Trust (the "Trust") dated April 30, 2025 ("Prospectus").

 Capitalized terms used herein that are not defined have the same meaning as in the Prospectus, unless otherwise noted.
-A copy of the Prospectus, SAI and the Fund's Annual and Semi-Annual Shareholder Reports, when available, may be obtained without charge by writing to the Trust or the Trust's Distributor, ALPS Distributors, Inc., at 1290 Broadway, Suite 1000, Denver, Colorado 80203 or by calling 1.888.622.1813 (9 a.m. to 6 p.m.
+A copy of the Prospectus, SAI and the Fund's Annual and Semi-Annual Shareholder Reports may be obtained without charge by writing to the Trust or the Trust's Distributor, ALPS Distributors, Inc., at 1290 Broadway, Suite 1000, Denver, Colorado 80203 or by calling 1.888.622.1813 (9 a.m. to 6 p.m.
 Eastern Time).

-GENERAL DESCRIPTION OF THE TRUST 3

-EXCHANGE LISTING AND TRADING 3

-INVESTMENT POLICIES AND RISKS 4

-INVESTMENT RESTRICTIONS AND POLICIES 16

-BOARD OF TRUSTEES OF THE TRUST 17

-MANAGEMENT AND OTHER SERVICE PROVIDERS 22

-PORTFOLIO HOLDINGS DISCLOSURE 26

-QUARTERLY PORTFOLIO SCHEDULE 26

-CODE OF ETHICS 26

-PROXY VOTING POLICIES AND PROCEDURES 26

-BROKERAGE TRANSACTIONS 27

-PORTFOLIO TURNOVER 28

-EXCHANGE LISTING AND TRADING 28

-BOOK ENTRY ONLY SYSTEM 29

-CREATION AND REDEMPTION OF CREATION UNITS 30

-DETERMINATION OF NET ASSET VALUE 37

-DIVIDENDS AND DISTRIBUTIONS 38

-CONTROL PERSONS AND PRINCIPAL SHAREHOLDERS 39

-TAXES 39

-CAPITAL STOCK 46

-SHAREHOLDER REPORTS 47

-FINANCIAL STATEMENTS 47

-DISCLAIMERS 47

-APPENDIX A 48
+GENERAL DESCRIPTION OF THE TRUST EXCHANGE LISTING AND TRADING INVESTMENT POLICIES AND RISKS INVESTMENT RESTRICTIONS AND POLICIES BOARD OF TRUSTEES OF THE TRUST MANAGEMENT AND OTHER SERVICE PROVIDERS PORTFOLIO HOLDINGS DISCLOSURE QUARTERLY PORTFOLIO SCHEDULE CODE OF ETHICS PROXY VOTING POLICIES AND PROCEDURES BROKERAGE TRANSACTIONS PORTFOLIO TURNOVER EXCHANGE LISTING AND TRADING BOOK ENTRY ONLY SYSTEM PURCHASE AND SALE OF SHARES - INVESTORS PURCHASE AND SALE OF SHARES - AUTHORIZED PARTICIPANTS DETERMINATION OF NET ASSET VALUE CONTROL PERSONS AND PRINCIPAL SHAREHOLDERS TAXES CAPITAL STOCK SHAREHOLDER REPORTS FINANCIAL STATEMENTS DISCLAIMERS APPENDIX A